AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

    A user with requisite permissions must do one of the following in order to *unlock* access to Preview Service and provide the desired access:

-   * Create an appropriate IP Allow list and apply it to the preview service.
+   * Create an appropriate IP Allow list and apply it to the Preview Service.
 Follow this immediately by unapplying `Preview Default [Env ID] IP Allow List` from the Preview Service.

       *OR*,